samridhharshit/summerGeeks/README.md

 A simple website which takes name, email and phone number of a visitor and send the details once they are checked in to the host (whose details are also entered)

+This project was made using React for frontend , NodeJs and ExpressJS for the backend and MySQL for Database

 ### Customer and Host details:

 For customer details :